CarlKCarlK/anipaint/README.md

 * AniPaint will not render an output that is already there
   * So, to get a fresh render, delete the output and aim it out new output folder.
 * "top_folder" is just a convenience.
-* File paths can use "/" or "\\", but if they use "\\" the string must start with an "r"
+* On Windows, file paths can use "/" or "\\", but if they use "\\" the string must start with an "r"
   * For example, r"E:\Dropbox\Watercolor Animation Assets")
 * Use "preview_frame" to turn on/off preview vs save to file.
 * It tries to center each stroke on an empty pixel